vishalraj8/Weather-App/README.md

 2. User-Friendly Interface: The app is designed with a clean and intuitive interface, making it easy for users to navigate and access the information they need.

+3. Weather App dynamically changes its background based on the location searched

 ## Credits